DataDog/hiring-engineers/answers.md

 Once I had the mysql database running, I created a metric check called my_metric and used it to submit a random value between 0-1000.

-In order to submit a check I had to create two files.
+In order to submit a check, I had to create two files.
 One in the /conf.d/ that initiates the instance show in figure #, and a file in /checks.d/ that generates the random value as shown in figure #.

 Figure #